Sojourner House welcomes intern applicants who have an interest in and compassion for domestic and sexual violence

 SUMMER 2018 INTERNSHIP SEASON

-The fall internship season runs from September 7th (first session of volunteer/intern training) through mid-December.
+The spring internship season runs from January 23rd* (first session of volunteer/intern training) through mid-May.
 Interns are expected to work a minimum of 8 hours per week**, either at our Safe House (emergency shelter) based in Northern Rhode Island or at our Drop-In Center in Providence, based on their position.

 Due to the sensitive nature of our work, the following is required of all interns prior to the start of their internship: